-David Lee is a Board Registered Interventionist who is based out of Lowell, Indiana.
+David Lee is an interventionist who is based out of Lowell, Indiana.
 Over 13 years ago, David formed Intervention Services, Inc. which is currently the largest substance abuse and mental health intervention provider in North America.
 Focusing primarily on treatment resistant, recovery resistant, and failure to launch clients, David developed the Emotional Model of Interventions, which seeks to explain the complex dynamics within family systems that occurs when someone engages in avoidance coping, substance abuse, or other dysfunctions.

 Kevin grew up in a typical Northwest Indiana town in what he thought was a typical American life.
 He got good grades in school, worked a full time job through high school, played sports, and like most of his friends in school, dabbled with drugs and alcohol.
 One of the people Kevin partied with at that time was his older brother David.
 Everything seemed normal to him.
 Everything was normal- until it wasn’t.
 While Kevin breezed through high school, his brother, though more gifted academically, started struggling with school, jobs, and life.
 Kevin didn’t realize that his brother had progressed from light partying into a major cocaine addiction.
 By the time Kevin was a senior in high school, David had already entered his first drug treatment center.

 Emily Kirk-Back, Program Director at Heartland Recovery didn’t always know that working in the field of addictions was going to be her passion.
 Growing up she was drawn to law enforcement and she wanted to work for the FBI like Jodi Foster in Silence of the Lambs.
 That dream slowly went away as she found herself cycled in one bad decision and one bad habit after another.
 It wasn’t until about 11 years ago when she changed and that same passion she had as a child came back, still wanting to be a little like Jodi Foster but now working in the field of addictions.